Some links in this post may be affiliate links

 Rhododendron simsii (Indian Azalea) prospers in bright indirect light, cool to average warmth, moderate humidity and consistently moist, rich, well-drained soils coupled with fortnightly feeding in the growing season.

-Rhododendron simsii is one of the popular flowering plants and bears glossy, green, egg-shaped leaves which are hairy along the leaf margins.
+Rhododendron simsii is among the popular flowering plants and bears glossy, green, egg-shaped leaves with hairy leaf margins.

 Indian Azalea are evergreen plants which will add a splash of color when in bloom but lasts a short period indoors.
 It is only displayed indoors when in bloom after which it is taken outdoors until the next bloom or discarded altogether.